Package Leaflet: Information for the User

 Calcium salts are incompatible with oxidizing agents, citrates, soluble carbonates, bicarbonates, phosphates, oxalates, tartrates, and sulfates.

-Physical incompatibility has also been demonstrated with amphotericin, cephalothin sodium, ceftriaxone, sodium novobiocin, prochlorperazine, and tetracyclines.
+Physical incompatibility has also been demonstrated with amphotericin, sodium cefalotin, ceftriaxone, sodium novobiocin, prochlorperazine, and tetracyclines.

-As with all parenteral solutions, before adding medications, the compatibility of the same with the solution must be checked.
-In the absence of compatibility studies, this medication should not be mixed with others.
+As with all parenteral solutions, before adding medications, the compatibility of the same with the solution should be checked.
+In the absence of compatibility studies, this medicinal product should not be mixed with others.

-Before using this product with other solutions using a Y-connector or a bypass set, the compatibility of these fluids must be checked.
+Before using this product with other solutions with a Y connector or a bypass set, the compatibility of these fluids should be checked.

-The initial treatment should include rehydration, and in cases of severe hypercalcemia, it may be necessary to administer a normal saline solution through intravenous infusion to expand the extracellular fluid.
-Calcitonin may be administered to reduce elevated serum calcium levels.
-Furosemide may be administered to increase calcium excretion, but diuretics should be avoided, as they can increase renal calcium absorption.
+The initial treatment should include rehydration, and in cases of severe hypercalcemia, it may be necessary to administer an isotonic sodium chloride solution through intravenous perfusion to expand the extracellular fluid.
+Calcitonin can be administered to decrease the elevated serum calcium concentration.
+Furosemide can be administered to increase calcium excretion, but thiazide diuretics should be avoided, as they can increase renal absorption of calcium.

-Electrolytes should be closely monitored during the entire treatment of the overdose.
+Serum electrolytes should be carefully monitored throughout the treatment of the overdose.

 B|BRAUN